 Gardens of Tasmania

-In the Huon and Derwent valleys get to know some of the private gardens and nurseries that make the island bloom, including Eggs and Bacon Cottage Garden and Prospect House Garden.
+Roam the Meander, Derwent and Huon Valleys and get to know some of the private gardens and nurseries that make the island bloom, including Culzean Gardens, Crawleighwood Nursery and Garden, and Eggs and Bacon Bay Cottage Garden.

-Suggested arrival in Launceston in the early afternoon.
+Arrive in Launceston on suggested Qantas flights and make your way to the hotel.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.

-Continue to Cataract Gorge Reserve for a welcome dinner and drinks with Jennifer and fellow travellers.
+Tonight, enjoy a welcome dinner with Jennifer and fellow tour members.

-This morning, drive west of Launceston through the Meander Valley to Culzean Gardens in Westbury.
-Culzean features an Anglo-Indian-style house built in 1841 and a 1.2 hectare lake.
+Depart Launceston and drive west through the Meander Valley to Culzean Gardens in Westbury.
+Culzean Gardens feature an Anglo-Indian-style house built in 1841 and a 1.2 hectare lake.
 During the late spring this colourful garden bursts with rhododendrons and azaleas.

 Continue through the Meander Valley to the 1830s estate of Old Wesley Dale near Mole Creek.
 After lunch, explore this beautifully restored rural property with wonderful views of the Great Western Tiers.

-Arrive in St Helens in the late afternoon and check in to the hotel.
-Enjoy dinner in the hotel restaurant.
+Arrive in Cradle Mountain in the late afternoon and check in to the hotel.

-Continue to Hobart and check in to the hotel, before dinner in a local restaurant.
+Arrive in Hobart and check in to the hotel in the early evening.

-After breakfast, enjoy some free time to explore the iconic Salamanca Market at your own pace.
-This weekly outdoor market takes place every Saturday and gathers over 300 stallholders from all over Tasmania including creative artisans and talented musicians.
+This morning enjoy some time at leisure to explore the iconic Salamanca Market.
+This weekly outdoor market takes place every Saturday and gathers over 300 stallholders from across Tasmania, including creative artisans and talented musicians.

-After lunch at a local restaurant, continue to Eggs and Bacon Bay Cottage Garden, located in a sheltered bend of the Huon River.
+Later, transfer to Peppermint Bay Hotel for lunch and visit Eggs and Bacon Bay Cottage Garden, located in a sheltered bend of the Huon River.
 Discover its flowering Tasmanian understory garden before continuing to Crawleighwood Nursery and Garden.
-Wander between rhododendrons, maple woodlands, Gondwanan rainforest species, rare and unusual plants.
+Wander between rhododendrons, maple woodlands, Gondwanan rainforest species and other rare and unusual plants.
 Enjoy afternoon tea on the property before returning to Hobart.